Dr Alexis Diaz-Torres

 Current PhD students (as primary supervisor):

 - Grant Close (University of Surrey, UK, 2022-2025).
-Grant is working on understanding clustering effects on stellar carbon burning using a quantum dynamical reaction model.
+Grant is working on understanding cluster effects on stellar carbon burning using a quantum dynamical reaction model.
+Have passed the confirmation.

 Former PhD students (as primary supervisor):